 A Brief History of Kelsey Hall

-In 1953 the land was officially bought by Ifold Freeholders & Residents Association (IFRA) after much fund-raising.
+In 1953 the land was bought from Charles Richardson by Ifold Freeholders & Residents Association (IFRA) after much fund-raising.
 This enabled Kelsey Hall to be officially recognised as a community centre.

 The brick garage was subsequently annexed by the addition of an ex-army hut, purchased via fundraising by IFRA and IGC.
 The brick garage then served as a library, supported by WSCC.